DavidPnb/obsidian-notes/10-19 Desarrollo Personal, Profesional y Aprendizaje/16 Negocios y Administracion MOC.md

 - The Millionaire Fastlane - MJ DeMarco
 - Superforecasting - Philip Tetlock
 - Problem Solving 101 - Ken Watanabe
+- The Way of the Wolf - Jordan Belfort
+- Confessions of the Pricing Man - Hermann Simon
 ___